project-alice-assistant/docs/docs/contribute/code-guidelines.md

 <img src="/images/sonarlintserver.png" alt="SonarLint">

-- Enter your SonarCloud token and you are good to go!
+- Enter your SonarCloud token, and you are good to go!